kpentchev/ner-frontend/README.md

-# Staffy Frontend #
+# NER Frontend #

-Web application client for Staffy.
+Web application client for esports NER.

 ## Technologies used: ##